direct reports

 How Many Direct Reports Should a Manager Have?

-Being a boss is hard.
-In between getting your own work done, managers are responsible for leading and coaching their direct reports—the latter often being a full-time job in itself.
+In between getting their own work done, managers are responsible for leading and coaching their direct reports—the latter often being a full-time job in itself.
 So where’s the breaking point?

 While that sounds high, is there such a thing as a “sweet spot” when it comes to managing people?
 The answer to that question is a nuanced one.